loafey/master-thesis/Thesis/5.0. Discussion/Usage.typ

 can be attributed to several factors but the two most significant ones are most likely that #ln is currently not optimized at all, and it generates more code than is likely necessary.
-Also worth to note that the calling convention is heavier compared to System V @SystemVmatz2013system which C uses.
-This is not the most performant implementation you can create in C either.
-A version using looping and some basic memoization is much more performant.
+Also worth to note that the calling convention is less performant than System V @SystemVmatz2013system which C uses.
+System V prioritizes passing arguments using registers while #ln strictly passes arguments on stacks.

-Overall a benchmark is currently not necessarily that interesting in #ln current state.
+// Overall a benchmark is currently not necessarily that interesting #todo[Either remove the entire chapter or this paragraph] in #ln current state.
-They are presented here nonetheless to showcase some of the language's current capabilities.
+// They are presented here nonetheless to showcase some of the language's current capabilities.

 // #let haskellO0 = csv("benches/Haskell O0.csv")
 // #let haskellO2 = csv("benches/Haskell O2.csv")